 I don’t think I really comprehended how hard it was to grieve one child while preparing for another until a year later when Zoe was physically here in our arms.
 It became even harder to hold space and create room in our family for our deceased child, Nora, while parenting a five-month-old baby.
 I decided to sit down and come up with ways to honor both of my babies, one who never took a breath in this world and one breathing only due to the other’s lack of breath.

 Looking back I wish I would have thought of these ideas to honor my daughter who died while pregnant with my second daughter.
-I hope that this year, three years later, I can use some of these ways to create space for both babies–to honor Pregnancy, Infant, and Child Loss Awareness Month and Nora, while parenting Nora’s sister Zoe.
+I hope that this year I can use some of these ways to create space for both babies–to honor Pregnancy, Infant, and Child Loss Awareness Month and Nora, while parenting Nora’s sister Zoe and brother Liev.

 1. Light Candles

 In our house we have a special candle that is dedicated to Nora.
 We light it on special occasions where we celebrate her brief life.
 This year we will light it on October 15th for the Wave of Light to honor all children who have left us too soon.
-I look forward to telling Zoe more about why we do this, about her sister, and maybe even share with her the wave of light we created two years ago on our dining room table with over 100 candles lit for babies who had gone too soon.
+I look forward to telling Zoe and Liev more about why we do this, about her sister, and maybe even share with her the wave of light we created one year on our dining room table with over 100 candles lit for babies who had gone too soon.

 2. Tell Your Baby About Your Child That Died